-The California Consumer Protection Act (CCPA) goes into effect Jan.
+The California Consumer Privacy Act (CCPA) goes into effect Jan.
 1, 2020 and many organizations are already working to ensure compliance.
 Wisely so.

 Investing resources required to be fully compliant – particularly when it comes to safeguarding customers’ private personal information – mitigates the risk of regulatory penalties and brand erosion from loss of customer trust.